twinfoundation/vault/packages/vault-provider-models/docs/overview.md

 # @gtsc/vault-provider-models - Overview

-Models which define the structure of the service implementations.
+Models which define the structure of the vault service implementations.

 ## Installation